canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps.md

 and from now on, snapd will let us install snaps using layouts.

-positive
-: You may have noticed that snapcraft prints this scary message:
-The 'passthrough' property is being used to propagate experimental properties to snap.yaml that have not been validated.
-The snap cannot be released to the store.
-The policy on this has changed, these snaps can indeed be released to the store, but after manual verification.

 Now let’s run our snap:
 ```bash
 snap run glmark2-wayland